-There are lots of reasons why they happen.
+There are lots of reasons why mergers and acquisitions happen.
 Here are tips on getting through and arriving at the best possible outcome

 Mergers are exciting and are a proven business strategy to quickly gain market share.
 In my business, I help companies perform due diligence on potential acquisition targets.
 I’ve also helped companies salvage bad acquisitions.
 I’ve seen mergers and acquisitions done well and I have seen them derail organizations.
 Managing through a merger requires careful planning, getting people involved, making the most of the new organization’s aggregated spend, putting the best staff in the right roles, and having a continuous improvement mindset and a passion for getting things done.
 Here’s why all of it is important.